How to Use This Site as a Template

 There's no build step.
 You edit the files and push — that's the whole workflow.
 No npm, no bundlers, no compilers.
 You should be able to come back to this six months later and still understand how everything works.

-To test locally, don't just open the HTML files directly in your browser — clicking links won't work because clean URLs require a server to resolve them.
+To test locally, don't open the HTML files directly in your browser — clicking links won't work because clean URLs require a server.
 Instead, run python3 -m http.server 8000 from your repo root and open http://localhost:8000.
 Everything will work exactly as it does on GitHub Pages.

-The JavaScript is minimal. main.js handles the scroll progress bar, back-to-top button, and intersection observer for fade-in animations. home.js does the email obfuscation and a subtle parallax effect. quotes.js rotates the quotes on the home page.
+The JavaScript is minimal. main.js handles the scroll progress bar, back-to-top button, and intersection observer for fade-in animations. dark-mode.js handles the theme toggle and persistence. home.js does the email obfuscation and a subtle parallax effect on the hero section. quotes.js rotates the quotes on the home page.

 If you use this template, I'd appreciate a link back in your footer or README, but it's not required.
 Good luck with your site.